Microchip-MPLAB-Harmony/csp_apps_sam_d20/apps/eic/eic_led_on_off/readme.md

 1. Build and Program the application using its IDE
 2. LED toggles on every switch release

-Following table provides the LED name:
+Following table provides the Switch and LED name:

 | Board      | Switch Name | LED Name |
 | ---------- | ---------| ------------|